 Is your love as deep and wide as the ocean?
 Alright, we admit that line might be a little cliché.
-But, there’s nothing cliché about a cruise wedding.
+But, there’s nothing cliché about a cruise ship wedding.
 If you are planning a destination wedding, your first thoughts are probably of tropical resorts.
 But, don’t overlook the possibilities of a ceremony at sea.
-Cruise weddings have all the perks and benefits of a destination wedding with the added magic and excitement of the sea.
+Planning a cruise wedding has all the perks and benefits of a destination wedding with the added magic and excitement of the sea.

-Among the reasons to have a cruise destination wedding is the amount of flexibility in planning your big day.
+Among the reasons for planning a cruise wedding is the amount of flexibility in planning your big day.
 Opt to have your ceremony at sea, at a destination port stop or aboard the ship prior to departing.

 - Star Clippers Cruises